 Unfortunately, you still see websites with hit counters on today but it often makes the user question the professionalism of the site and people don’t want to see that they are the 1025th visitor to the site of all time.
 With the internet being used daily hit counters could go up to millions and billions of views in the site’s lifespan and therefore lower hit counters are much less impressive.
 They were easily manipulated as you could hit refresh on the browser and watch the hits go up.
 Hit counters aren’t too offensive but have no real purpose, now with real tracking like Google analytics a website owner doesn’t need a hit counter and the user certainly doesn’t need to see them.

 4. Sounds and Music

-Once developers realised you could play music on a website it seemed as though everyone had to have it, this was annoying and not very user friendly as you click onto a website to be surprised with a midi version of a classical piece or a pop song blasting.
-You have to remember that back then most people were on dial up and the files would have to load up befoer playing meaning you could wait minutes before seeing (and hearing) the website.
-Today people advise against using music on a website unless there is a specific purpose for it, and always recommend the option to switch on/off the music so the user has control.
+Once developers realised you could play music on a website it seemed as though everyone had to have it, this was annoying and not very user-friendly as you click onto a website to be surprised with a midi version of a classical piece or a pop song blasting.
+You have to remember that back then most people were on dial-up and the files would have to load up before playing meaning you could wait minutes before seeing (and hearing) the website.
+Today people advise against using music on a website unless there is a specific purpose for it and always recommend the option to switch on/off the music so the user has control.
 There is nothing worse than being caught out doing some personal browsing at work by music blasting out from a website.

 5. Background Images

-We can’t knock these elements too much as from these came some really good webdesigns and it was an evolution towards todays web design which is much better, however, in another 20 years web designers may be mocking our work as web design and technology moves on.
-The future generation may be laughing at our 2D designs or the fact we use a keyboard and mouse rather than voice activated design
+We can’t knock these retro elements too much as from these came some really good web designs and it was an evolution towards today’s web design which is much better, however, in another 20 years, web designers may be mocking our work as web design as being retro and technology moves on.
+The future generations may be laughing at our 2D designs or the fact we use a keyboard and mouse rather than voice activated design